-It's important to be an advocate for the person you are caring for.
-If they or you have questions about any part of treatment, ask a member of the Certified Treatment Center staff.
+It's important to be an advocate for the person you care for.
+If they or you have questions about any part of treatment, ask a member of the certified healthcare facility staff.
 They expect you to have lots of questions, and they understand that providing answers to your questions is an important part of a successful treatment.

-help you with any side effects that may occur.
-You may be hospitalized if you develop serious side effects until your side effects are under control and it is safe for you to leave the hospital.
 Your healthcare provider will want to do blood tests to follow your progress.
 It is important that you have your blood tested.
 If you miss an appointment, call your healthcare provider as soon as possible to reschedule.